matteovergaro/esp8266_NTP/README.md

 - Breadboard and some jumper wires
 - 2x10KΩ resistors

-*I also tried to use a Serial adapter with CH340 chip but it didn't work for me.*
+*I also used a serial adapter with CH340 chip*

 #### Connections